 In January 1993, seven pit camps were established to fight against pit closures announced in 1992 by Michael Heseltine, the President of the Board and Trade.
 One such Pit Camp, at Houghton Main in the Dearne Valley, was set up by local women and the local N.U.M Branch with the support of a group of women collectively known as the Sheffield Women Against Pit Closures (SWAPC).
 Day and night, week on week for six months, the pit camp was staffed by the wives, partners and supporters of miners.
 The stories of these women, and the people with whom they worked, to defend jobs and coal-mining communities, and to campaign for long term energy policy have never been told.
 As the twenty-fifth anniversary approaches, this project will collect and collate these stories, producing a variety of outcomes that will resurrect the memory of the pit camp.

-- Collate the archive material available: photos, letters, newspaper articles, films, etc., to ensure it is accessible to as many people as possible.
+- Collated the SWAPC’s archive material including: photos, letters, newspaper articles, films, etc., to ensure it is accessible to as many people as possible.

-- Collect and tell the stories of those involved, as far as possible, in their own words.
+- Collected oral histories and told the stories of those involved, as far as possible, in their own words.
 This includes Pit Camp participants, visitors to the pit camp, including miners, school children, artists.

-- Explore the relevance and understanding of the ‘story’ for the present day, for future activism, and the impact of the pit camp upon participants and people in the wider Dearne Valley region
+- Explored the relevance and understanding of the ‘story’ for the present day, for future activism, and the impact of the pit camp upon participants and people in the wider Dearne Valley region

-- Contribute to the history and heritage of the Dearne Valley Region.
+- Contributed to the history and heritage of the Dearne Valley Region.

-- Ensure that all materials are accessible to future generations.
+- Ensured that all materials are accessible to future generations.

 The Houghton Main Pit Camp was only one of seven pit camps set up to protest the closure of the deep mines.
-The project will bring to life a forgotten protest, but one which shaped the experiences of the women who participated in the Pit Camps, affected the lives of people living in the area, and contributed to the history of the region.
+The project has brought to life a forgotten protest, but one which shaped the experiences of the women who participated in the Pit Camps, affected the lives of people living in the area, and contributed to the history of the region.